 William Randolph Hearst Fellowships -Historic House Intern

 The Mount Vernon Hotel Museum and Garden offers two summer fellowships for undergraduate or graduate students interested in American Studies, U.S. History, Museum Studies, Education, or Historic Preservation.
 Students participate in the daily work of a historic site, assisting the Museum’s Education and Curatorial staff with public programs and interpretation.
 Fellows complete an original research project related to the Museum’s interpretation of New York life (1826-1833.)
-The fellowship program, now in its twenty-eighth year, is funded by the William Randolph Hearst Foundation.
+The fellowship program, now in its thirty-fifth year, is funded by the William Randolph Hearst Foundation.
 Fellows work full-time for nine weeks in June and July and receive a $2,750 stipend.
 Hours are 9am-5pm Monday-Friday, with occasional evenings for special events.
 Throughout the summer, Hearst Fellows:

 - Conduct original historical research related to collection objects, historic themes, or NYC history.
 Fellows present their research at the Fellows’ Symposium at summer’s end.